janwilmans/copperspice-gettingstarted/documenation/migration.md

 As of 2020, as far as I'm aware all major compilers (gcc10, VS2019 and Clang??) support reading source code files in UTF-8 either by default or by specifying a commandline option.
 GCC and Clang do this by default and VS2019 has a `/utf-8` option.

-In many cases source files may only contains low-ascii characters (below 128), to find the exceptions:
+In many cases source files may only contains low-ASCII characters (below 128), to find the exceptions:

 `$ find . -name "*.h" | xargs grep -P "[\x80-\xFF]"`
 `$ find . -name "*.cpp" | xargs grep -P "[\x80-\xFF]"`

-The above commands can be helpfull.
-The files this finds should be checked to be 'correctly UTF-8 encoded', which right now, I'm not sure how to do, except, relying on the fact that if I edit the files with my editor and save it as 'UTF-8', it will actually correctly do that ;)
+The above commands can be helpful; the files this finds are not necessarily problematic but should be checked to be 'correctly UTF-8 encoded', which right now, I'm not sure how to do except by relying on the fact that if I edit the files with my editor and save it as 'UTF-8', it will actually correctly do that ;)

 ## get rid of UTF-16 strings